 The professional information the student obtains in caring for patients is confidential, as is information concerning student files, personnel files, business office reports and certain other records.
 Confidential information should NEVER be discussed outside the clinical environment.
 Failure to respect patient confidentiality can lead to legal action against the student.
 Giving out confidential information is unethical and can lead to legal action potentially harmful to the hospital, staff, personnel, patient, and student.
-Neither the school nor the hospital will be responsible for students who fail to respect patient confidentiality and the student will be dismissed from the program upon violation of patient confidentiality.
+Neither the school nor the hospital will be responsible for students who fail to respect patient confidentiality.
 Inquiries to students about confidential patient information should be referred to a clinical supervisor.
 Students will sign a confidentiality statement as part of the program orientation (included in the understanding of policy and procedures form).
 Students should refrain from communicating opinions regarding treatments, outcomes of possible diagnosis, physician referrals, etc to the patient.